Golam Sarwar Tipu: Coaching career

-In 1980, a year after his retirement from plaing, Tipu took charge of Mohammedan SC.
+In 1980, a year after his retirement from playing, Tipu took charge of Mohammedan SC.
 With them he won the league title in 1980 and 1982.
 During his debut year as coach, Tipu also got an opportunity to train in England.
-He managed the Bangladesh U20 at the qualfying round of the 1985 AFC Youth Championship, eventually failing to guide the team to the main tournament.
+He managed the Bangladesh U19 at the qualifying round of the 1985 AFC Youth Championship, eventually failing to guide the team to the main tournament.
 The same year he managed the senior national team at the 1984 AFC Asian Cup qualifiers in Jakarta, Indonesia.
 His first win as the national team coach came against Philippines, during the qualifiers.
-In 1986, he was incharge of the national team again, this time during the 1986 Asian Games, in Seoul, South Korea, and the only game Bangladesh won during the tournament came against Nepal.
+In 1986, he was in charge of the national team again, this time during the 1986 Asian Games, in Seoul, South Korea, and the only game Bangladesh won during the tournament came against Nepal.

-Tipu returned to domestic football, coaching both Arambagh KS and Agrani Bank Ltd, until in 1987, he joined Muktijoddha SKC.
-Tipu won the "Freedom Fighters" their first Dhaka Premier Division League title during the 1997–98 season.
-He managed the Bangladesh U16 team at the 1998 AFC U-16 Championship, and during the tournament his side earned a hard fought 2–2 draw with Japan U16.
-His last coaching job with the national team came during the 2006 FIFA World Cup qualification – AFC First Round, where Bangladesh lost 4–0 to Tajikistan on aggregate.
-During the 2009–10 Bangladesh League, Tipu guided a financially struggling Muktijoddha SKC to a sixth place finish.
+Tipu returned to domestic football, coaching both Arambagh KS and Agrani Bank Ltd, until 1989.
+He returned to Mohammedan for his second stint as coach, in 1993.
+He managed the Bangladesh U16 team at the 1998 AFC U-16 Championship and during the tournament his side earned a hard-fought 2–2 draw with Japan U16.
+His last coaching job with the national team came during the 2006 FIFA World Cup qualification – AFC first round, where Bangladesh lost 4–0 to Tajikistan on aggregate.
+During the 2009–10 Bangladesh League, Tipu guided a financially struggling Muktijoddha Sangsad KC to a sixth-place finish.

-After retirement
+Post-retirement

 Following his retirement from football as a coach and player, Tipu regularly appears as a football pundit for various news outlets.